lyntco/wdi_melb_homework/homework/wk1d4-rental.md

 Make the files modular.

-You will need a menu system that can ask to display current buildings, apartments, and tenants.
+You will need a menu system that can ask to:
+List current buildings, apartments, and tenants.
+Add new buildings, apartments, and tenants.

 Use classes for:
 + Buildings